|

 de Beaune

-- the mediaeval hospice at Beaune, one of the most unusual ancient
+- the medieval hospice at Beaune is one of the most

-monuments in France, a mediaeval hospital that remained in
+monuments in France, a medieval hospital that opened in 1483

 use

-gallery, and contains one of the most famous works of mediaeval Flemish
+gallery, and contains one of the most famous works of medieval Flemish

-art, the alterpiece by Roger van der Weyden, painted for the hospice,
+art, the Beaune altarpiece by Rogier van der Weyden, painted for the

 - Beaune